 - 100 GB cloud storage for media

 - Guided geometry tools to fix and adjust perspective

 - Adobe Sensei to auto-tag photos

-Sometimes, we see programs more expensive than others, but those programs offer more options.
-However, in our case, VSCO does not offer as many tools, and it’s more expensive than its competitor.
+However, in this case, VSCO does not offer as many tools, and it’s more expensive.
 So in terms of pricing, Lightroom is the winner.

-If you want to edit the whole photo and change its colours quickly, VSCO is a great app.
-It also has quick share to Instagram options to upload photos directly.
+If you want to edit the whole photo and change its colors quickly, VSCO is a great app.
+It also has quick share to Instagram options to upload pictures directly.

-If you want an editor used equally for editing and effects, Lightroom is the program you need.
+If you want an editor to auto-enhance the photo or want more photo effects, Lightroom is the program you need.